Conflict in the workplace is inevitable. No matter how friendly you may try to be, annoyances and

 frustration or disappointment, but it doesn't have to derail your career.

-Attend this 1-hour Audio Conference and learn how to foster greater
+Attend this one-hour webinar and learn how to foster greater

 productivity and fewer misunderstandings between your coworkers.
 How to Overcome Disruptive Workstyle Differences will